ultrasaurus/test-first-teaching/learn_ruby/index.md

         git push origin master

-If you want to understand all the magical git incantations, watch this great screencast: <http://www.gitcasts.com/posts/railsconf-git-talk>
+If you want to understand all the magical git incantations, watch this great screencast: <http://blip.tv/file/4094854> (more at <http://www.gitcasts.com>)

 ## How To Use These Exercises